risk-first/website/menagerie/Map-And-Territory-Risk.md

 Is this really a risk??
 Why is this here?
 To shore up the scheduling thing?

 Do biases go in here?
 YES!!

+**Any time your internal model is inconsistent with the world outside.
+Should we call this internal model risk?**